NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/gpu.rst

    * - Latency
      - Higher than L1, but much lower than global memory (DRAM)
    * - Size
-     - 1 MB to 6 MB depending on the GPU architecture
+     - 40 - 50 MB depending on the GPU architecture
    * - Usage
      - Caches global memory accesses for all SMs
    * - Coherency